A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 Initial Solution attempts: BullMQ

-Since my system was designed and uses BullMQ for many of the background processing, I looked for a solution within BullMQ; unfortunately, BullMQ only offers concurrency control on a queue level, not on a resource level.
+The system already uses BullMQ for most background processing, so I looked there first.
+BullMQ only offers concurrency control at the queue level, not at the resource level.

-This means I can set the concurrency level of the signing queue to 1, but this will mean every transaction from every wallet of our users will be processed one at a time.
-This clearly will not scale well, so it was an easy pass on this one.
+That means I could set the signing queue’s concurrency to 1, but then every transaction from every user’s wallet would be processed one at a time.
+That was an easy pass.

 The Solution: A Cross-Instance Distributed Lock with Redis